JShollaj/CognideX-Whitepaper/2-LLMChat.md

 ## 2. Find Any Data Through Advanced LLM

-Our search model assistant includes a unique integration of latest frameworks such as LangChain, Vector Database and AWS scalable architecture.
+Our search model assistant includes a unique integration of latest frameworks such as LangChain, Vector Database and AWS scalable architecture which will later on be complemented through smart contracts.
 Below we have a high level overview of our architecture:

 ![Alt text](<Assets/Smart Assistant Architecture.jpg>)